percona/pmm-doc/docs/manage/conf-postgres.md

 :    Controls whether utility commands (all except SELECT, INSERT, UPDATE and DELETE) are tracked.

 `pg_stat_monitor.pgsm_normalized_query` (0-1) Default: 0 (false)
-:    By default, a query shows the actual parameter instead of a placeholder (as `$n` where `n` is an integer).
-Set to 1 to change to showing placeholders.
+:    By default, a query shows the actual parameter instead of a placeholder.
+Set to 1 to change to showing value placeholders (as `$n` where `n` is an integer).

 `pg_stat_monitor.pgsm_max_buckets` (1-10) Default: 10
 :    Sets the maximum number of available data buckets.